casdoor/casdoor-website/docs/integration/java/jenkins-plugin.md

 2. In the Casdoor Endpoint field, enter the `CASDOOR_HOSTNAME` mentioned earlier.
 3. In the Client ID field, enter the `Client ID` mentioned earlier.
 4. In the Client secret field, enter the `Client secret` mentioned earlier.
-5. In the JWT Public Key field, provide the public key used to validate the JWT token.
-You can find the public key in Casdoor by clicking on `Cert` at the top.
-After clicking `edit` on your application, you can copy the public key from the following page.
+5. **JWT Public Key**: In Casdoor open **Cert**, edit your application’s cert, and copy the public key.
 ![JWT Public Key](/img/integration/java/jenkins-plugin/jenkins_cert.png)
-6. Organization Name and Application Name are optional.
-You can specify your organization and application to verify users in other organizations and applications.
-If these fields are left empty, the plugin will use the default organization and application.
+6. **Organization Name** and **Application Name** are optional; use them to restrict verification to specific orgs/apps.
+If empty, the plugin uses the default organization and application.
 7. In the Authorization section, check "Logged-in users can do anything".
 Disable "Allow anonymous read access".
 8. Click `Save`.